Soybeans, nuts, sprouts, and cruciferous vegetables can provide compounds such as phytoestrogens, which have effects similar to estrogen in the body.

 Sprouts

 Sprouts contain a large amount of coumestans, another type of phytoestrogen.
-A study on the effects of coumestans conducted by Amity University (India) and several other units in 2016 showed that coumestans reduce bone breakdown and promote bone mineralization.
-As a result, it can improve bone density, reducing the risk of osteoporosis.
+Research on the effects of coumestans, conducted by Amity University (India) and several other institutions in 2016, showed that coumestans reduce bone breakdown and promote bone mineralization.
+Therefore, it can improve bone density and reduce the risk of osteoporosis.

 Dried fruit

-Among dried fruits, dried apricots contain the highest amount of phytoestrogens, followed by dates, prunes and raisins.
-Dried fruits contain mainly lignans, isoflavones, which improve menopausal symptoms and prevent cardiovascular disease and some types of cancer.
+Among dried fruits, dried apricots contain the highest amount of phytoestrogens, followed by dates, prunes, and raisins.
+Dried fruits mainly contain lignans, isoflavones, which improve menopausal symptoms and also prevent cardiovascular disease and some types of cancer.

 Cruciferous vegetables